Carbon Markets Infrastructure (CMI) Working Group

 Currently, the Working Group has drafted the following documents:

-- Draft Preliminary Ecosystem Mapping.
+- Developed Preliminary Ecosystem Mapping.
 It can be found here: [link].

 For feedback, please contact climatewarehouse@worldbank.org.